polsieira/Build-Your-Own-Backend/README.md

   id: 1,
   name: 'Nicholas Negroponte',
   occupation: 'Tech visionary',
   introduction: 'The founder of the MIT Media Lab, Nicholas Negroponte pushed the edge of the information revolution as an inventor, thinker and angel investor.
-He's the driving force behind One Laptop per Child, building computers for children in the developing world.',
+He\'s the driving force behind One Laptop per Child, building computers for children in the developing world.',
   talk_id: 1006
 }
 ```